 It is best for patients to have company after a dental procedure to ensure their safety on their way home.

 Handling and administering nitrous oxide requires proper knowledge and experience.
-At NexAir, we provide applied industry guidance to our clients and their staff to make their operations more efficient and cost-effective.
+At nexAir, we provide applied industry guidance to our clients and their staff to make their operations more efficient and cost-effective.
 We promote business productivity and the protection of our product’s users without compromise.

-Our nitrous oxide is sold in cylinders or gas using proficient production, handling, delivery, and maintenance systems.
+Our nitrous oxide is sold in cylinders using proficient production, handling, delivery, and maintenance systems.
 Aside from serving the healthcare industry, we are also the trusted supplier of nitrous oxide in various industries including food and beverage, automotive, electronic manufacturing, and aerospace.

-NexAir is known to be a reliable gas specialist with expertise and a provider of premium products, superb customer service, and total technical support.
+nexAir is known to be a reliable gas specialist with expertise and a provider of premium products, superb customer service, and total technical support.
 We help our clients ForgeForward with high quality gases and materials to ensure smooth and safe operations using advanced systems and technologies.

 We help fuel and sustain our client’s success.